AugustWS/AWSTest/about.md

 ---
 layout: default
 title: Why August
+sub-title: We make websites, optimize them for search and market them.
+Yup.
+We do it all! description : about our work and stuff like that.
 permalink: /about/
 ---
 <div class="verticle-line"></div>

 <section id="freeAudit">
         <div class="pure-g  wrapper box-shadow-large center bordered-top">
                 <div class="pure-u-1">